weehongayden/badminton-umpire-score-counter/README.md

 ## Usage

 1. Visit the Badminton Umpire Score Counter website.
-2. Enter the names of the teams or players.
-3. Start the game and increment scores as points are earned.
-4. The application will automatically update and display the current score.
-5. Finish the game and determine the winner.
+2. Select the game mode
+3. Enter the players' name
+4. Select the serving team
+5. Swap the player position if necessary
+6. Start Counting the point

 ## Installation